 Function of Interludes

-Midway through the book of Revelation and after the sixth trumpet, there is a periscope involving a strong angel
+Midway through the book of Revelation, between the sixth and seventh trumpet, there is a periscope involving

-take the book which is open in the hand of the angel who stands on the sea and on the land."
+"Go, take the book which is open in the hand of the angel who stands on the sea and on the land."
 So I went to

 the angel, telling him to give me the little book.
 And he said to me, "Take it and eat it; it will make your

 While the idea of literally eating a small scroll may be hard to understand, an incident like this occurred